 Membership in Cantus

-Membership begins when a singer’s online registration is submitted, an audition is submitted (grades 8-12 only), and tuition is paid or authorized.
+Membership begins when a singer’s online registration is submitted and tuition is paid or authorized.
 Singers are assigned to an ensemble after these steps are complete.
 Every member is expected to remain active and committed to the program for the entire duration of his/her enrollment, which begins with rehearsals in September and concludes with the Finale concert, usually in April or May.

 Each singer is expected to fulfill his/her commitment to participate in Cantus.
 If, however, an extremely unusual circumstance occurs which would prohibit a singer from honoring that commitment, a personal conference between the director and parents will be required before submitting a letter of resignation.
 Because a majority of the season’s expenses are paid before rehearsals begin, Cantus cannot issue any refunds and the family will still be responsible for any remaining tuition due.